understanding-search/maze-dataset/docs/paper/paper.md

 ```

 All implemented maze generation algorithms are stochastic by nature.
 For reproducibility, the `seed` parameter of [`MazeDatasetConfig`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDatasetConfig) may be set.
 In practice, using provided deduplication filters, we do find that exact duplicate mazes are generated very infrequently, even when generating very large datasets.

+For use cases where mazes of different sizes, generation algorithms, or other parameter variations are required, we provide the [`MazeDatasetCollection`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/collected_dataset.html#MazeDatasetCollection) class, which allows for creating a single iterable dataset from multiple independent configurations.

 ## Visual Output Formats {#visual-output-formats}